Koninklijke Philips N.V. – Annual report – 31 December 2025

 Other

 In the second half of 2023, Electro Medical Systems S.A., a manufacturer of, among others, medical devices for dental prophylaxis, filed a lawsuit against the company alleging that the company materially breached its duties under a cooperation agreement entered into between the parties in 2016, claiming damages in excess of EUR 300 million, alleging loss of profit and lost increase in brand value.
 Philips disagrees with the allegations and has submitted its statement of defense in June 2024.
-The first Court hearing is expected to take place in the first half of 2025.
+A first Court hearing took take place in the first half of 2025.
+The case is now pending further instructions from the court.

 Miscellaneous